Last updated on October 17th, 2022 at 07:16 pmEstimated Read Time: 5 mins

-Does DPI affect performance?
+Does DPI affect performance in gaming?

 Yes, it affects the performance depending upon the type of users.
-If you are a standard computer user then you will be fine with a DPI 800 or lower.
+If you are a standard computer user then you will be fine with a DPI of 800 or lower.

 If you are someone who requires high precision like drawing with a mouse or using a sniper rifle, then you may need to lower your DPI settings.